teamed/teamed.io/pages/policy.md

 many minutes were in the task budget.
 Read this [No Obligations](http://www.yegor256.com/2014/04/13/no-obligations-principle.html) principle.

+{% par 30 %}
+If you hold a task for longer than 7 days, you may get a notice from a project manager and as many negative points to your rating as many minutes are in the task budget.

 {% par 17 %}
 At any moment of time and at our own discretion we may decide to stop giving you tasks and eject you from any and/or all projects.
 This usually